dizda/CloudBackupBundle/README.md

 In addition, using -F or --folder option the folders also will be added to the backup.

+If some problems occurs during the backup process and error_notification.to parameter is set the bundle will send an email to that address.

 Which archiver do I use?
 ------------------------